 Child's

 Name

 Date of

 Birth

 Class /

 Teacher

 GP Name /

 Telephone:

+1

 I agree to members of staff administering medicine / providing treatment to my child as directed below or in the case of an emergency, as staff consider necessary.
+This must be prescribed by a doctor or other medical professional.